Ahmed123Hussain/AcciGuard/README.md

 **AcciGuard** is an interactive map application designed to enhance road safety by alerting users when they are near accident hotspots.
 This web-based tool allows users to visualize known accident-prone areas on a map and receive real-time alerts if they come within a certain proximity to these hazardous locations.

+AcciGuard is a safety-first app that alerts drivers when entering accident-prone areas in a city.
+Now enhanced with Gemini AI, it offers "Hazard Awareness Alerts" that inform drivers of potential hazards and provide actionable insights to reduce risks.
+This integration provides personalized hazard warnings, helping drivers and local authorities improve road safety at critical points.

 ## Demo
 ![](https://github.com/Ahmed123Hussain/AcciGuard/blob/main/Map-with-Hotspots-User-Location-and-Alerts.gif)